docker/docs/datacenter/ucp/2.1/guides/release-notes/index.md

 **Known issues**

-In UCP 2.1.3, if you try to upload externally-signed controller certificates through the **Admin Settings** page on the UI, you'll see a "Success" message, but the certificates isn't updated on any of the controller nodes.
+In UCP 2.1.3, if you try to upload externally-signed controller certificates through the **Admin Settings** page on the UI, you see a "Success" message, but the certificates isn't updated on any of the controller nodes.